 Money received by Obama for America

-This is one of the most amazing uses of CartoDB we’ve seen thus far, and it’s great to see how CartoDB has helped to manage and explore such a big database in real time.
+This is one of the most amazing uses of CartoDB we’ve seen thus far and it's great to see how CartoDB has helped to manage and explore such a big database in real time.
 And a big congratulations to the WSJ’s graphic team for this amazing visualization.